-F. Circle hooks Gear Restrictions:

-1. The use of circle hooks is required by any person while fishing recreationally with bait for striped bass.

-- a.
-Bait is defined as any marine or aquatic organism live or dead, whole or parts thereof. - b.
-The circle hook requirement shall not apply to any artificial lure with bait attached. - 2.
-Striped bass caught on any unapproved method of take must be returned to the water immediately without unnecessary injury. - 3.
-It shall be unlawful for any person to gaff or attempt to gaff any striped bass at any time when fishing recreationally.
-Use of a spear or bolt while diving (SCUBA, Snorkeling or free) shall not be considered gaffing. - a.
-A gaff is defined as an implement used after a fish has been caught by other means, to puncture, hook or penetrate the fish during the process of retrieval or release of said fish.
-For the purpose of this definition, a spear or bolt commonly used in spearfishing will not be considered a gaff.

-- A. General Category - 1.
-Minimum size: Thirty-four inches (34") or greater - 2.
-Allocation: Sixty-one percent (61%) of the annual Rhode Island commercial quota - Season and possession limit: - a.
-January 1 through May 31: Closed - b.
-June 1 through July 5: - (1) Allocation: Fifty percent (50%) of the general category quota - (2) Possession limit: Five (5) fish per person per calendar day, or if fishing from a vessel, five (5) fish per vessel per calendar day - (3) The fishery will be closed in each calendar week on Friday, Saturday and Sunday during this sub-period.
-There will be no commercial possession or sale of striped bass on these days for general category commercial fishermen. - c.
-July 6 through December 31: - (1) Allocation: Fifty percent (50%) of the general category quota

-- (2) Possession limit: Five (5) fish per person per calendar day, or if fishing from a vessel, five (5) fish per vessel per calendar day - (3) The fishery will be closed in each calendar week on Friday, Saturday and Sunday during this sub-period.
-There will be no commercial possession or sale of striped bass on these days for general category commercial fishermen. - 4.
-On September 1, a minimum of 50% of the remaining FFT allocation may be transferred to the General Category (GC) and, if such transfer occurs, the GC fishery shall be opened until that allocation is estimated to be harvested. - 5.
-Floating fish trap allocation that has been transferred to the general category fishery may be transferred back to the floating fish trap fishery.
+- A. General Category: - 1.
+Minimum size: Thirty-four (34) inches or greater in total length. - 2.
+Allocation: Sixty-one percent (61%) of the annual Rhode Island commercial quota.

+- 3. Seasons and possession limits - a.
+January 1 through May 19: Closed. - b.
+May 20 through June 30: - (1) Allocation: Seventy percent (70%) of the general category quota. - (2) Possession limit: Five (5) fish per person per calendar day, or if fishing from a vessel, five (5) fish per vessel per calendar day. - (3) The fishery will be closed in each calendar week on Friday and Saturday during this sub period.
+There will be no commercial possession or sale of Striped bass on these days for general category commercial fishermen. - (4) The sub-period will close once seventy percent (70%) of the general category quota is projected to be harvested if prior to June 30. - c.
+July 1 through December 31: - (1) Allocation: Thirty percent (30%) of the general category quota. - (2) Possession limit: Five (5) fish per person per calendar day, or if fishing from a vessel, five (5) fish per vessel per calendar day. - (3) The fishery will be closed in each calendar week on Friday and Saturday during this sub period.
+There will be no commercial possession or sale of Striped bass on these days for general category commercial fishermen. - (4) The sub-period will close when 30% of the general category quota is projected to be harvested. - (5) If DEM determines that the quota will be exceeded or will not be met before the end of the fall season, DEM may adjust that catch rate accordingly on or after September 15 annually. - 3.
+If DEM estimates that the floating fish trap sector will not fully utilize its Striped bass allocation prior to the end of the season, the DEM may transfer all or a portion of the floating fish trap sector allocation into the general category fishery.
+DEM will consult with the floating fish trap licensees or their designee prior to enacting any such transfer, and will maintain written correspondence of this consultation.

+4. Floating fish trap allocation that has been transferred to the general category fishery in accordance with § 3.9.2(A)(3) of this Part may be transferred back to the floating fish trap fishery.
 Any allocation transferred back to the floating fish trap fishery shall not exceed the amount of the original transfer.

-B. Floating Fish Traps
+B. Floating Fish Traps: